grobelDev/gatsby-blog-starter-mdx/README.md

   gatsby-blog-starter-mdx
 </h1>

 This is `gatsby-blog-starter-mdx`.

-It has support for `.mdx` files.
-It also has backwards compatibility for plain `.md` (markdown) files.
+It has support for `.mdx` files and also has backwards compatibility for `.md` (markdown) files.

-A demo file is included in the `./content/blog/mdx-test/` directory.
+Some demo files are included in the `./content/blog/mdx-test/` directory.

 Other than that, files should be mostly the same as the original `gatsby-blog-starter`.